 If you ask around, chances are you know someone who has stayed at Port Orleans French Quarter or Riverside for a Disney World trip.
 These two moderate resorts are popular places to stay at Disney for very good reason, but Port Orleans French Quarter has several unique features that differentiate it from its sister resort.
 This Port Orleans French Quarter review will walk you through the entire resort and our French Quarter Garden View room.

 Port Orleans French Quarter is considered a Disney Springs area resort and is located within walking distance of Port Orleans Riverside Resort.

 Overview Of Port Orleans French Quarter Resort

 Disney’s Port Orleans French Quarter is designed to look like the French Quarter in New Orleans with colorful buildings and ornate iron balconies.
 There are “streets” between the buildings, and street signs mark the different lanes.
-A large courtyard where movies are shown on select nights and a fire pit for s’mores are nestled in between buildings.
+A large courtyard hosts movies on select nights and a fire pit for s’mores are nestled in between buildings.

 The main building is small, but has everything you need with a lobby, a quick service restaurant, a bar, and an arcade.
 This main building is within easy walking distance of even the furthest Port Orleans French Quarter rooms.

 The lobby has a pretty, multi-tier fountain welcoming you to the resort and Mardi Gras inspired decor all around Port Orleans French Quarter.
-Some of our favorite decorations were the jazz band alligators just outside the pool area.
+Some of our favorite decorations are the jazz band alligators just outside the pool area.

-We really enjoyed walking around Port Orleans French Quarter.
+We really enjoyed ambiance of walking around Port Orleans French Quarter.
 The resort felt like a beautifully planned neighborhood.

 Port Orleans French Quarter Pool